adminprivileges/oreilly_books/README.md

 # oreilly_books
-A script i made to keep my oreilly account active
+A script i made to keep my Oreilly books account active since it times out due to inactivity